pbauerochse/searchable-option-list/examples.md

 </script>
 {% endhighlight %}

-### Initialize empty select with data returned from a function
+### Converting data

-If you need more control you may also pass in a function which then has to return the data to initialize SOL.
-This enables you to process data retrieved from an url before passing it on to SOL
+Sometimes you might want to load the data from a remote URL but that data is not in valid SOL format.
+In that case you might want to add a converter function which then converts the data to proper SOL format like this:

 {% highlight html %}
-<select id="my-select" name="character"></select>
+<div id="my-select" name="character" style="width: 250px"></div>

 <script type="text/javascript">
     $(function() {
         $('#my-select').searchableOptionList({
+            data: 'some-url-that-does-not-return-sol-format.json',
-            data: function (self) {
+            converter: function (sol, rawDataFromUrl) {
-                // get and convert the data from the server var rawData = loadDataFromServer();
-                var dataInSolFormat = convertToSolFormat(rawData);
+                var solData = [];

+                // do whatever you have to do
+                // to convert rawDataFromUrl to
+                // valid SOL data format

-                return dataInSolFormat;
+                return solData;
             }
         });
     });
 </script>
 {% endhighlight %}

 ## Options